 If the back spins and will not unscrew it could be a fake screw back case.
-Some cheaper watches have backs that look like screw backs but really are snap backs, and for that we need a case knife.
+Some cheaper watches have backs that look like screw backs but really are snap backs, and for that we need a case knife, or a snap back watch case opener.
 Take the case knife and insert it between the back and the rest of the case near a lug as shown below:

 Push the blade in towards the center of the watch while twisting the knife away from you pulling the sharper edge of the blade towards you and down.
 If you look at the case back above you see it has the lands or sides I was talking about earlier, on this watch those are to make it look more expensive than it really is because this is really a snap back case.

 I would highly suggest you practice opening a watch back for a while before you do it on a nice watch as it is easy to scratch the heck out of the back with a case knife.
 One other warning, a case knife is a special made tool, you can not use a standard knife to do its job.
 If you try, at best you will dull the heck out of your knife, at worst you can stab yourself, break the blade and have it fly into your eye, or worse.
 Always use the correct tool for the job and practice with it.

 The other side of opening a watch back is closing them.
 Some you can just snap back in by hand with no problem.
 The real problem comes with tougher ones you may be tempted to use too much force on, even to the point of putting the watch crystal down on a desk or table and putting your body weight into snapping the case back on.
 This can, and very often does, cause the crystal to crack.
 To avoid that you need this tool: